The History Of Chicago Barbecue

 • Fat Willy’s, 2416 West Schubert Avenue, Chicago, 773-782-1800.

 • Lillie’s Q, 1856 North Avenue, Chicago, 773-772-5500.
 Chef Charlie McKenna.
-Modern upscale BBQ.
-Charcoal pits, creative and classic menu.
-Good sauces.
+Modern upscale BBQ cooked on charcoal pits.
+This is a menu that blends creative ideas with classic styles.
+Several very good sauces.
 Smoked tri-tip is a highlight.
 Oysters with NC sauce.
-Brunswick stew.
-Hot links on brioche bun.
+Killer Brunswick stew.
+Great ribs, the best in town. ****

 • The Piggery, 1625 West Irving Park Road Chicago, IL 60613, 773-281-7447.